 I met Chris Hunter in a hostel dorm room in Kandy, Sri Lanka.
 Chris has lived in Berlin for most of his life, though he also spent five years in India and several years in San Francisco during his youth.
 Needless to say, he's an experienced traveler, full of knowledge.
 We discussed some of the places he knows well, and some of the ways in which travel has changed during his life.

 Last week at a job fair in Bangkok, Thailand, I met a number of interesting characters.
 Among them was Patrick Robert Scott, a travel writer who is journeying across southeast Asia for the first time.
 We talked about his recent adventures, as well as some interesting experiences in other parts of the world.

 Jerome Hulin and I met in the small town of Jagna, on Bohol Island in the Philippines.
 He's a world traveler and a freediving instructor.
 I knew next-to-nothing about his underwater passion when I met him.
 He was gracious enough to sit down with me and talk about the sport of freediving in great detail.
 Whether you're an avid freediver or simply interested in learning more, buckle up and get ready for a great podcast.

-On this episode, my wife Katie and I talk about our journey thus far bicycling around Japan.
-We give you all of the highs and lows of our trip, as well as the unique cultural aspects we discovered on this small island.
+On this episode, my wife Katie and I talk about our time bicycling in Taiwan.
+We go over all of the highs and lows of our trip, as well as the unique cultural aspects we discovered on this small island.